Ontotext-AD/now-docs/_v1_0_0-docs/extraction-pipe.md

 - lemmatization (Gate Morpholocial Analyser PR)

 Most of the processing resources used during this phase are part of the GATE distribution.
 Several additional rules that improve the output and facilitate the subsequent tasks are also provided (e.g. rules that insert additional splits on newline characters and document elements available through the “Original markups” annotation set; rules that modify noun phrase chunks in order to improve the extraction of keyphrase candidates; rules that generate canonical forms for such noun phrases).

+## Generic entity extraction phase

+This phase implements a rule-based enrichment with entities of generic type.
+Currently, these include:

+- dates (normalization logic is provided as well)
+- numbers
+- money
+- percentages
+- measurements

 ## Keyphrase extraction phase